Allan–Herndon–Dudley syndrome: Treatment

 In May 2013, the US FDA granted Orphan drug status to Diiodothyropropionic acid (DITPA) in the treatment of MCT8 deficiency.
 This was following the use of DITPA towards a child in Australia, under compassionate grounds.

 Theoretical considerations suggested TRIAC (triiodothyroacetate or tiratricol, a natural non-classical thyroid hormone) to be beneficial.
 In 2014, a case was demonstrated in which therapy with TRIAC in early childhood led to significant improvement of cognition and mobility.
 A first clinical trial demonstrated TRIAC to be safe and effective.
+The efficacy of TRIAC was confirmed in a long-term retrospective cohort study.

+Treatment control is highly complex for TRIAC.
+The results of several biomarkers have to be integrated to assess the thyroid status and adjust the dosage appropriately.